DJFPaul/grandMA2-Chataigne-Module/README.md

 - **Request Playbacks:**
      Enable to actively request data from MA2, if you only intend to SEND this can be off.

-Then there is the Dynamic and Static config sections.
+### The Dynamic and Static config sections.

-1. In the Dynamic section you configer Faders and Buttons in relativity to the Active Page.
+1. In the Dynamic section you configre Faders and Buttons to request in relativity to the **Active Page**.
      <img width="456" height="162" alt="image" src="https://github.com/user-attachments/assets/e31fc6bb-538f-45d9-8b6c-a3fd86dca0df" />

      - **Active Page:**
        Specifies the page you want to request playbacks for.
        This is the value you want to reference / change for any kind of relative actions/mappings.

      - **Sync to MA2:**
           Enabling this will cause the module to send a page change request when ever you change the Active Page number to keep in sync.

      - **Faders / Buttons:**
-          The default example config shows how you can request faders x.001 - x.005 and x.006 - x.015 where x represents the page set as *Active Page**
+          The default example config shows how you can request faders x.001 - x.005 and x.006 - x.015 where x represents the page set as **Active Page**
-          While the example `1-5;6-15` works, the simpler way to request x.001 to x.0016 would be to just write `1-16`.
+          While the example `1-5;6-15` works, the simpler and expected way to request x.001 to x.0016 would be `1-16`.
           By using `;` you rather specifiy blocks that have separation in between each other, for example `1-15;61-75`

           Generally, faders go from 1-90, Buttons go from 101-190.
           Requesting any outside this range can/will lead to undesired behaviour.